 14 Unique Ways to Get Cultural in Delhi

-Because Delhi is one of the oldest continuously inhabited cities in the world, and has so many different communities living together, it has a very diverse and rich culture.
-These are the most authentic but unique ways to experience that culture.
+Because Delhi is one of the oldest continuously inhabited cities in the world, and has so many different communities living together, the culture is very diverse and rich.
+These are the most authentic, but unique ways to experience that culture.

 1. Explore and attend an event at India Habitat Centre